Samuel7297/alx-low_level_programming/README.md

-C as a low level programming
+C is a low levwl programming